 - Lying: Lying on your back, place a small rolled towel under your ankle.
 Bend your knee by sliding your foot towards your buttocks, keeping your heel on the bed.

 - Use of Walking Aids: At first, you’ll likely need the assistance of a walker or crutches.
-Over time, as balance and strength improve, you can transition to using a cane, and eventually return to walking on your own.
+Gradually, as balance and strength improve, you can transition to using a cane, and eventually return to walking on your own.

 Intermediate TKR Recovery Phase

-As you move forward past the initial weeks of your total knee replacement physical therapy in House Springs, MO, the focus transitions towards you becoming more independent and getting back to the things you enjoy most.
-The intermediate recovery phase involves a more intensive physical therapy regimen, with treatment modalities supported by scientific research that are designed to test your knee within the boundaries of safety and comfort.
+As you move forward past the initial weeks of your total knee replacement physical therapy in House Springs, MO, the focus shifts towards you becoming more independent and getting back to the things you enjoy most.
+The intermediate recovery phase involves a more rigorous physical therapy regimen, with treatment modalities supported by scientific research that are designed to challenge your knee within the boundaries of safety and comfort.

 Goals for Intermediate Recovery

-- Improving Strength: Exercises aimed at strengthening become more rigorous to fortify muscle around the knee.
+- Improving Strength: Exercises aimed at strengthening become more intense to fortify muscle around the knee.

-- Enhancing Flexibility: Greater emphasis on stretching exercises to improve the range of motion.
+- Enhancing Flexibility: Increased emphasis on flexibility workouts to improve the range of motion.

 - Increasing Mobility: Incorporating more active exercises to improve walking, balance, and the ability to perform daily activities.